 The government should have been better informed.
-Persistent drought paves the way for flooding, because
+Persistent drought paves the way for flooding, because water was surging through her home.
+She grabbed her five children and took them to higher ground, unable to salvage any possessions.
+"It was life or death."

-225 the soil hardens and the water has nowhere to go but sideways.
-Kenya's populist president, William Ruto, ignored warnings last year of impending floods.
-Benninah Nazau a vegetable-bawker in Mathare a

-Benninah Nazau, a vegetable-hawker in Mathare, a Nairobi slum, recalls rain pounding on her tin roof at
+- 225 the soil hardens and the water has nowhere to go but sideways.
+Kenya's populist president, William Ruto, ignored warnings last year of impending floods. - Benninah Nazau, a vegetable-hawker in Mathare, a Nairobi slum, recalls rain pounding on her tin roof at - 230 5pm on April 23rd.
+When she peered out, she saw tables and chairs swept along by the nearby river.
+By 1am the